 When a city is located on a river, you expect to find several bridges spanning the waterway.
-When that city is Pittsburgh, however, you find more than several bridges, but a seemingly innumerable amount of them.
-Pittsburgh is bursting with bridges.
-The area’s topography is exceptional.
-The city is nestled in the steep hills of western Pennsylvania and situated at the confluence of the Allegheny and Monongahela Rivers, which form the Ohio River.
+When that city is Pittsburgh, however, you find not just several bridges, but a seemingly innumerable amount of them.
 One estimate puts the area’s bridge tally at nearly 2,000.
 Pittsburgh boasts more bridges than Venice, Italy!

-The area’s rugged terrain, with its deep valleys, creeks, and rivers, would make the region isolating for the residents if it weren’t for bridges.
+The area’s rugged terrain, with its deep valleys, creeks, and rivers, would be isolating for the residents if it weren’t for bridges.
 When the first Europeans arrived here, they were forced to ford streams and climb steep hillsides if they wanted to travel anywhere.
-In fact, Colonel George Washington commented on the lack of progress British General Braddock’s troops made in 1755 on their march to ‘The Point,’ the site where the rivers merged, saying: “instead of pushing on with vigor…they were halting to level every mole-hill and to erect bridges over every brook, by which means we were four days in getting twelve miles.”
+In fact, Colonel George Washington commented on the lack of progress British General Braddock’s troops made in 1755 on their march to ‘The Point,’ the site where the rivers merged, saying, “Instead of pushing on with vigor…they were halting to level every mole-hill and to erect bridges over every brook, by which means we were four days in getting twelve miles.”

 Traversing streams and rivers and hiking hills quickly became an annoyance to the early settlers.
 Soon wooden bridges were built to connect the newly constructed roadways and span the waters and valleys.
 As building materials were developed, bridge construction changed.
 Iron bridges replaced wooden ones and those gave way to steel structures.
 Technology also changed bridge design and construction.
 Simple covered wooden bridges were replaced by suspension, truss, and cable-stayed spans.
 Pittsburgh boasts every type of bridge except a drawbridge.